-From a theoretic point of view, type classes are lightweight modules; Haskell type classes may be emulated by SML functors [1].
+From a theoretical point of view, type classes are lightweight modules; Haskell type classes may be emulated by SML functors [1].
 Isabelle/Isar offers a discipline of type classes which brings all those aspects together:

-- 1. specifying abstract parameters together with corresponding specifications, - 2. instantiating those abstract parameters by a particular type - 3. in connection with a "less ad-hoc" approach to overloading, - 4. with a direct link to the Isabelle module system (aka locales [4]).
+- 1. specifying abstract parameters together with corresponding specifications, - 2. instantiating those abstract parameters by a particular type - 3. in connection with a "less ad-hoc" approach to overloading, - 4. with a direct link to the Isabelle module system: locales [4].

 Isar type classes also directly support code generation in a Haskell like fashion.
+Internally, they are mapped to more primitive Isabelle concepts [3].

-This tutorial demonstrates common elements of structured specifications and abstract reasoning with type classes by the algebraic hierarchy of semi-groups, monoids and groups.
+This tutorial demonstrates common elements of structured specifications and abstract reasoning with type classes by the algebraic hierarchy of semigroups, monoids and groups.
 Our background theory is that of Isabelle/HOL [8], for which some familiarity is assumed.